DaoCloud/DaoCloud-docs/docs/en/docs/skoala/trad-ms/hosted/configs.md

         The full format is `${prefix}-${spring.profiles.active}.${file-extension}`.

-        -  `prefix` default to `spring.application.name` value, can also through the configuration items `spring.cloud.nacos.config.prefix` to configure.
+        -  `prefix` default to `spring.application.name` value, can also through the configmaps `spring.cloud.nacos.config.prefix` to configure.
         -  `spring.profiles.active` Indicates the profile of the current environment.
 For details, see the Spring Boot documentation.
 Note: When `spring.profiles.active` is empty, the corresponding concatenator `-` also does not exist, and the Data ID concatenation format becomes `${prefix}.${file-extension}`.
         -  `file-exetension` Indicates the data format of the configuration content.
-You can configure the configuration item `spring.cloud.nacos.config.file-extension`.
+You can configure the configmap `spring.cloud.nacos.config.file-extension`.

     - Group: Select the group to which the current configuration belongs.
 The default value is `DEFAULT_GROUP`.